Data

 In-line citationIf you have limited space (e.g. in data visualizations), you can use this abbreviated in-line citation:

-World Bank - Women, Business and the Law (2024) – processed by Our World in Data
+World Bank (2024) – processed by Our World in Data

 Full citation